nibekasov/recSysSA/design.md

 - Description of the planned technical debt (what we leave for further productization) `Data Scientist`.
   1. We use data about users' actions and items with granularity: userid - itemid - status of the recommendation (was the item recommended to the user and on which position in result list it presented).
 Predictors ~ actions of users and items' info.
 Target ~ recommendation.

-#### 1.4.Solution prerequisites- Description of all common solution assumptions used in the system - with justification from the business request: which data blocks we use, forecast horizon, model granularity, etc. ``Data Scientist''
+#### 1.4.
+Solution prerequisites - Description of all common solution assumptions used in the system - with justification from the business request: which data blocks we use, forecast horizon, model granularity, etc. ``Data Scientist''

 ### 2. `Data Scientist' methodology